Emigrants from the Ottawa, Canada area to

 Here is a list of some of the surnames which appear on Jo Lynn's site:

-(in Bathurst and N. Sherbrooke Townships after immigrating from Ireland and Scotland).
+(in Bathurst and North Sherbrooke Townships after immigrating from Ireland and Scotland).

 Bain, Brownlee, Bryson, Buchanan, Cameron, Casmey, Chalmers, Clint, Coulter, Cumming,